paulveillard/cybersecurity-architecture/README.md

 # Security By Design, Scalability, Architectural Patterns
 ######  Welcome To The World of Architecture in Cybersecurity:
-> A collection of awesome framework, libraries, learning tutorials, videos, webcasts, technical resources and cool stuff about Security Software Architecture & design patterns.
+A collection of awesome framework, libraries, learning tutorials, videos, webcasts, technical resources and cool stuff about Security Software Architecture & design patterns.
 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

+## What is Cybersecurity Architecture?
+"Cybersecurity architecture is a fusion of architecture and cybersecurity.
+"Cybersecurity" is a combination of "cyber" (from the Greek word κυβερνήτης meaning "helmsman") and security ("the freedom from risk or danger").
+Putting these all together, it's a model to produce an intended outcome related to freedom from technology-related danger."

 ## What is Secure Software Architecture?
 - The software architecture of a system depicts the system’s organization or structure, and provides an explanation of how it behaves.